faarrelll/BlindRunner/README.md

-# Blind Assistant App
+# BlindRunner

-**Blind Assistant App** is a Flutter application designed to assist blind users by providing vital information using text-to-speech (TTS) and location-based services.
+**BlindRunner App** is a Flutter application designed to assist blind users by providing vital information using text-to-speech (TTS) and location-based services.
 The app helps users navigate and provides important alerts based on location and device data.

 ## Features